This article explores a number of different suggestions for Trinity Laban teaching staff to deliver effective remote teaching.

 Video Conferencing options

 Video Conferencing allows individuals within the meeting to see and hear (if participants have & enable webcams & microphones) one another.
-We’d suggest using Teams for 1 to 1 (or very small groups) tutorials, and Zoom for larger seminars.
+We’d suggest using Teams for 1 to 1 (or very small groups) tutorials, and Adobe Connect for larger seminars.

 You can set up groups of students, which are called Teams, and manually add students to each Team.
 They will receive an email notifying them of their inclusion in the team.
 There are apps that will work on phones, tablets and desktops.

 Within each team, you can schedule and host meetings (text chat, video or audio) of up to 100 participants at a time, although we’d recommend keeping participant numbers under 20 to effectively use video chat.
-Limitations of this platform include only being able to see up to 9 people at a time (in a 3 x 3 grid).
-That said, it is straightforward to record group sessions, which can then later be uploaded to eStream for revisiting by students who were unable to attend.
+Limitations of this platform include only being able to see up to 9 people at a time (in a 3 x 3 grid) (this is due to rise to 49 (7×7 grid) in September).
+That said, it is very straightforward to record group sessions, which can then later be uploaded to eStream for revisiting by students who were unable to attend.

 When using the desktop app, you can share your screen, and use the platform to deliver Powerpoint presentations.